 Growing up in inner-city Philadelphia, Sheriff Tony learned from an early age the determination and selflessness that is needed to be an effective police officer.
 He experienced firsthand the prejudices that exist between minority youth and law enforcement and the difference that must be made in order to change the negative perceptions.
 As sheriff, he has used his experiences as a launching pad to implement forward-thinking policies to better connect with the many diverse communities BSO serves.

 Sheriff Tony established his home in the Sunshine State when he moved to Florida to play football at Florida State University under the leadership of legendary coach Bobby Bowden.
 He graduated from FSU with a degree in criminology and later received a master’s degree in criminal justice from Nova Southeastern University.
-As an adjunct professor for the past eight years, Sheriff Tony understands the importance of mentoring the next generations that are interested in criminal justice.
+He is currently enrolled as a doctorate student at Nova Southeastern University where he is earning a Ph.d in Criminal Justice.
+As an adjunct college professor for the past ten years, he continues to share his knowledge and experiences in the classroom.
+Sheriff Tony understands the importance of mentoring the next generations that are interested in criminal justice.

 Sheriff Tony began his law enforcement career in 2005 with the Coral Springs Police Department where he served on the SWAT team and rose to the rank of sergeant.
 He also worked in narcotics investigation, burglary apprehension, street intelligence and field force.
 While with the CSPD, he received numerous awards, commendations and honors.

 Later, too aware of the numerous active shooter and mass bombing tragedies occurring throughout the country and around the world, Sheriff Tony focused on running his security firm specializing in precise training and providing threat assessments for both public and private sector entities.
 The training platform developed is currently being used by thousands of people across the world.